raibtoffoletto/aedifico/README.md

 Use primarily the branch `preview`, you can check all modifications at the port 3000.
 Any commits to the branch `master` will go directly to production, it is wise to use `preview` to test new content and then merge the branches.

 *Note:* Commits to other branches won't affect the website, you may use them as back-ups/archives.

+### Self-Updates

+From version **1.2** a systemd.timer is implemented to check the official git repository and perform the necessary updates without any user interaction.
+It will not interfere with the website located in `preview.git` nor the information defined in the installation process (i.e. git credentials, password, certificates, etc.)

+There's also a service to keep the [letsencrypt](https://letsencrypt.org/)'s certificates up-to-date.

+*Note:* The upgrade to version **1.2** must be done manually.

 # Acknowledgement:
 **Aedifico** is built using several awesome projects.